Turtlesome/GithubAPI/README.md

   `pip install -r requirements.txt`

-* run project using
+* Run project using

   `uvicorn main:app --reload`

 ### Second way:
-* Approach revolves around using docker to set up docker container and start app inside it.
+* Use docker to set up docker container and start app inside it.

   Docker image can be downloaded directly from DockerHub with using:

   `docker run -e GITHUB_TOKEN="Your_Github_Token" -p 8000:8000 turtlytortoise/githubapi`